NeCTAR-RC/nectar-training/package07/sections/launching.markdown

 {% img src=images/scrLaunchDialogue.png, w=350, dim=px, align=right, css=margin-left:20px; %}

-Choose the name of your instance and the "*flavour*".
-Different flavours allocate different amounts of memory and disk space for you.
-Select the flavours in the drop-down box and information about the resources are displayed on the right side of the window.
-You may select a few flavours to see the differences between the flavours.
-For this tutorial, choose the **flavour** "**m1.small**", which offers 30GB of ephemeral storage (we will need this [in a later section](manageStorage.html).
+Choose the name of your instance and the "*flavor*".
+Different flavors allocate different amounts of memory and disk space for you.
+Select the flavors in the drop-down box and information about the resources are displayed on the right side of the window.
+You may select a few flavors to see the differences between the flavors.
+For this tutorial, choose the **flavor** "**m1.small**", which offers 30GB of ephemeral storage (we will need this [in a later section](manageStorage.html).

-You could launch several instances of the same flavour, but for now we will launch only 1, so leave "**Instance Count**" at **1**.
+You could launch several instances of the same flavor, but for now we will launch only 1, so leave "**Instance Count**" at **1**.
 Leave "**Instance Boot Source**" on "**Boot from Image**".
 Choose the most recent version of  “NeCTAR Ubuntu”  from the "**Image name**" list.

 {% BgBox important %}
 **_NOTE:_** At the time of writing the image "*NeCTAR Ubuntu 14.10 (Utopic) amd64*" was used.
 If you choose a version much newer than this, there may be some differences to the descriptions given in this tutorial.
 In general, a newer version should work fine with the exercises below.
 You may see different wordings of the output you receive from the command line.